 ).
 Year after year, North Penn High School has ranked as one of the top schools in the country by U.S. News & World Report (click here to read more

-Beginning the 2016-2017 school year, North Penn School District began its Digital Age Learning (one-to-one) Initiative.
+The North Penn School District began its Digital Age Learning (one-to-one) Initiative in 2016 and has grown the project considerably since its inception.
 This initiative has been designed in collaboration with the North Penn Community to provide all staff and students with 21st Century tools to create student-centered learning environments, focused on creativity, collaboration, communication and critical thinking, aligned to the North Penn curriculum goals and ISTE standards.
 These tools and classroom practices are critical to preparing our students to be lifelong learners who can contribute productively to our global society.
 Click here to learn more about the NPSD Digitial Age Learning Initiative.